1. Welcome to VegasMessageBoard

 There are 2 for 1 Tickets at the Tropicana to see Rick Thomas.
 I paid $20 or so to take my daughter. she was awestruck and I enjoyed it more this time than last.
 He is an illusionist but his show is so much more.
 He does 2 shows in the afternoon.

 When going to see the Fremont Experience, dine at the Bay City Diner at the Golden Gate. they have daily specials but feature Prime Rib dinners for 6.95 24 hours a day as they do their 16 oz.
 Porterhouse steak dinner (my favorite). there is an afternoon show at Lady Luck.....Stars of the Strip. entry is price of a drink 5.95....they had out coupons in front of the hotel and are in the free magazines.
-Viva las vegas is fun too at The STRAT . ...afternoon shows.
+Viva las vegas is fun too at the Strat. ...afternoon shows.
 Might enjoy Roxy's Diner where the waiters, waitresses, busboys and cooks all sing and dance.
 It's a hoot!
 Prices for meals run around $7.00.

 Have fun.